lendway/Homepage-index.md/Research.md

 **Under Review**

-"An Empirical Test of How Thin Populist Appeals Increase Public Support for Democratic Backsliding."
+"Thin Populist Appeals and Democratic Backsliding: An Analysis of Four U.S. Survey Experiments."
 R&R at _Political Behavior_.

 "Public Support for Cross-Issue Compromises in the U.S.” (with Dan Hopkins and Gall Sigler).
 [Paper Link](/Compromise%20Paper.pdf)